Apply for consent to place cables on or over the highway

 - The applicant shall ensure that the cable does not cause a danger or nuisance to the public

-- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever under the statute or common law, which may arise from the placing, maintenance or removal of the cable over the highway
+- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever under the statute or common law, which may arise from the placing or maintaining of cables on or over the highway or removal therefrom

-- The applicant shall accept liability for any damage caused to the highway or street furniture by the cable or by the erection, removal or maintenance of the cable and any such damage shall be repaired to the satisfaction of the Highway Authority at the expense of the licence holder
+- The applicant shall accept liability for any damage caused to the highway or street furniture by the cable or by the erection, removal or maintenance of the cable and any such damage shall be repaired to the satisfaction of the Highway Authority at the expense of the applicant

-- Any alterations to cables shall cause the licence to be withdrawn unless the Highway Authority first agrees such alterations.
-Where such alterations are to be made the licence holder shall seek the consent of the Highway Authority in writing giving full details of the alterations proposed
+- Any alterations to cables shall cause the consent to be withdrawn unless the Highway Authority first agrees such alterations.
+Where such alterations are to be made the consent holder shall seek the consent of the Highway Authority in writing giving full details of the alterations proposed

 - It is the applicant’s responsibility to obtain the necessary permission from any property owners to which the cable will be attached or overhang.
 Where the cable is attached to such property the applicant shall be responsible for any damage caused to property by the cable whilst it is present, including during erection and removal of the cable